 5. Use positive imagery to reduce physical reactions to stress

-1. Manage your daily routine
+Prepare for the Test1.
+Manage your daily routine

 2. Exercise